RyanMarcus/EPtoSQL/README.md

     SELECT * INTO #temp1 FROM table1 table_inner WHERE attr1 = "value" OPTION(FORCE ORDER);
     SELECT * INTO #temp2 FROM #temp1  INNER MERGE JOIN table2 table_right ON (attr1 = attr2) OPTION(FORCE ORDER);

+## Why?

+This compiler allows query optimizer developers to test the performance of queries created by their optimizers against the SQL Server execution engine.

+## Who?

 Project members: